Erina

 Erina has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the area.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+A total of one project has been identified by AreaSearch as potentially impacting this area.
 Notable projects include Central Coast Grammar School Campus Expansion, Green Point Foreshore Masterplan & Reserve Upgrades, Green Point Shopping Village Expansion, and The Elly Extension.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.